phoerious/rs-backup-suite/README.md

 * `rsnapshot`
 * `openssh-sftp-server`

-For DSM version 5.x and below you will also need

 * `util-linux-ng`

 In `/etc/ssh/sshd_config` make sure you replace whatever line contains the subsystem configuration for the sftp server with